aaryadevg/CMPG-323-Overview-35553367/README.md

 The bug fixes branch will have a collection of bug fixes, which will be merged into the feature branch and therefore eventually into the master branch, refer to the diagram below.

 <img src="branch_strat.png" alt="Branching strategy diagram">

+# Gitignore file

+A gitignore file, contains a list of files that should be ignored by git, which means that changes made to these files will not be tracked

+for the project the following files will be ignored

+- Visual Studio solution files
+- log files
+- cache files